 When I went through the laser hair removal the cost per visit became less and less.
 I would encourage you to find another provider who uses such a lowering-pay-scale.
 You've got to keep up the visits and don't stop them until you are satisfied your hair is gone.
 I stopped when my provider said she thought I was done and I wish I hadn't and now I cannot afford it again.
 I'm still plucking what I consider a bothersome amount today but it beats having to shave, which I did for 17 years.
 Like you, I began having hair where I didn't have it before but this was because the provider shaved my face/neck where she applied the laser.
 Naturally she shaved where I had not, thus the new hair.
 Bottom line - don't stop those laser visits.

 Perhaps there is a school that teaches how to perform laser treatments which provides services at a much lower cost.
 I know where I live, there is a dental school at the junior college that performs procedures at a minimal cost.
+Also at a different college, a person can get braces at a cost reduction.

 I'm 36 and I have dark sideburns and upper lip and chin hair, too...
 I shave and pluck because I can't afford the laser treatments.
 Tweezing can become too tedius -- especially if you have a lot of hair (not to mention it's painful).
 I think us, women, fixate on this stuff, too much.
 It seems as we get older, we ALL experience facial hair to some degree.
 I say just shave it and be done with it (it's quick and relatively painless).